Skip to content

 To test the pH and nutrient levels in your Flex Micro water, remove the tank lid plug and insert your TDS meter into the water, and/or use the vial from your pH test kit to collect a water sample.

-Your microgreens are now ready to be harvested—well done!
-Continue to Part 4 of 4: Harvesting Microgreens for next steps.
+Your microgreens are now ready to be seeded—well done!
+Continue to Part 2 of 4: Seeding Microgreens for next steps.